ricksharp7/researchfish-test/README.md

 ## Future enhancements

-* Remove environment variable values from .env.example.
+- Remove environment variable values from .env.example.
 I just left them in there for now to simplify setup.
-* Handle any other edge cases returned from CrosRef.
+- Handle any other edge cases returned from CrosRef.
+- Add validation for the DOI format.
+- Support results pagination.
-* Provide freetext search functionality.
+- Provide freetext search functionality.
-* Make the interface actually look nice.
+- Make the interface actually look nice.